afterxleep/afterxleep.github.io/about.md

 I have been writing software since the late 90s and after the iPhone launch in 2007 I was sold to the platform and still in love with Swift.

-During the day, I lead the Development Team at [Endava](http://www.endava.com), Bogotá, and enjoy Mountain Biking and teaching and speaking at conferences.
+During the day, I lead the Development Team at [Endava](http://www.endava.com), Bogotá, and enjoy Mountain Biking, coffee and speaking at conferences.

 I'm always available at [Twitter](http://www.twitter.com/afterxleep), and frequently pushing bits to one of my [Github projects](http://github.com/afterxleep).